Business Ethics (film)

-Business Ethics is a 2019 Canadian dark comedy-tragedy drama film following the story of an ambitious businessman who does increasingly callous and illegal things to keep a lucrative Ponzi scheme going.
-Directed by Nick Wernham, the film features Larenz Tate as main character Zachery Cranston, with Sarah Carter, Julian Richings and Kurtwood Smith in major supporting roles.
-Gil Bellows, also credited as an executive producer of Business Ethics, plays the minor supporting character Edwin Murk.
+Business Ethics is a 2019 Canadian dark comedy-tragedy drama film about a young, ambitious businessman who gradually loses his friends - and his soul - as he tries to keep his elaborate Ponzi scheme afloat with acts of fraud and deception.
+Directed by Nick Wernham, the film features Larenz Tate as main character Zachery Cranston, with Sarah Carter, Julian Richings, Lance Reddick and Kurtwood Smith.
+Gil Bellows, who starred in a short film adaptation of the same name, stars and executive produces.
+The film was released during the 2020 COVID-19 pandemic.